California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 2. Report to Another Responsible Employee.
 They can report verbally, via phone or via email to any Responsible Employee, such as to the Dean or the student affairs staff of any of the University’s colleges, the Office of the Provost or Office of the President.
 Any person or office that receives a report (except for Confidential Resources) must forward it to either the Title IX Coordinator.
 If the person to whom a report normally would be made to is the person accused of Prohibited Conduct, reports may be made to another Responsible Employee or office.
 If the person accused of Prohibited Conduct is the Title IX Coordinator, the report may be made to the President.

 3. Online Through the University Website.
-They can report by submitting the online form, either with their name or anonymously.
-The online form is located on CHSU’s website at https://chsu.edu/title-ix/.
+Online Through the University Website.
+A report can be made by submitting the online form, either with a name or anonymously.
+The online form is located on CHSU’s website at https://chsu.edu/non-discrimination-harassment-prevention-title-ix.
 Forms submitted online will be delivered to the Title IX Coordinator.

 While there is no time limit for submitting reports of Prohibited Conduct, such reports should be brought forward as soon as possible.
 Prompt reporting will better enable CHSU to respond, investigate, provide an appropriate remedy, and impose Corrective Measures, if appropriate.
 All incidents should be reported even if significant time has elapsed.

-CHSU prefers the Complaint be made in writing and specifically identify the person(s) involved, names of witnesses and what occurred.
-However, if a Complaint is not filed in writing but CHSU receives notice of any allegation(s) that is subject to this Policy, CHSU shall take steps to address the allegation(s) in a manner appropriate to the circumstances.
+CHSU prefers the Complaint be made in writing and specifically identify the person(s) involved, names of witnesses, and what occurred.
+However, if a Complaint is not filed in writing but CHSU receives notice of any allegation(s) of Prohibited Conduct, CHSU shall take steps to address the allegation(s) in a manner appropriate to the circumstances.

 The University will keep reports of Prohibited Conduct as confidential as possible but may be required to disclose information to comply with law or the University’s policies and procedures, including (but not limited to) for the purposes of investigating and/or resolving the complaint.

 The University encourages reporting of Prohibited Conduct.
-It is in the best interest of the CHSU community that individuals come forward to make reports of Prohibited Conduct, regardless of whether they have engaged in conduct in violation of university policy, such as using drugs or alcohol at or near the time of the incident.
-To encourage reporting in these types of situations, the University will not subject a complainant or witness of Prohibited Conduct who is a student or a student-employee to Corrective Measures for a violation of the University’s code of conduct or other University policy (i.e., will grant the student amnesty) unless the University determines that the violation was egregious.
+It is in the best interest of the CHSU community that individuals come forward to make reports of Prohibited Conduct, regardless of whether they have engaged in conduct in violation of University policy, such as using drugs or alcohol at or near the time of the incident.
+To encourage reporting in these types of situations, the University will not subject a Complainant or witness of Prohibited Conduct who is a student or a student-employee to Corrective Measures for a violation of the University’s code of conduct or other University policy (i.e., the University will grant the student or student-employee amnesty) unless the University determines that the violation was egregious.
 Egregious violations include acts that: (1) place the health or safety of themselves or others at risk; or (2) involves plagiarism, cheating or academic dishonesty.
 Student-employees may still be subject to Corrective Measures as employees of CHSU for acts which put CHSU at significant risk of litigation or damage to reputation.
-The University reserves the right to require individuals who are granted amnesty under this section to participate in assessments, training, counseling, or educational programs, including (but limited to) topics such as health and safety, professionalism, or harassment/discrimination prevention.
+The University reserves the right to require individuals who are granted amnesty under this Section to participate in assessments, training, counseling, or educational programs, including (but limited to) on topics such as health and safety, professionalism, or harassment/ discrimination prevention.

 Any disciplinary measures imposed by the University for violations of the University’s policies at or near the time of the incident being investigated shall be consistent with paragraph (10) of subdivision (b) of California Education Code section 67386.